LaunchCodeEducation/linux/content/git/walkthrough/cloning/index.md

 Now that you have cloned a repository onto your machine you can access the files locally.
 Take a look at what the `py-demo-web-logs` contains.

-Navigate into the newly cloned directory and run the `ls` command once more.
+Navigate into the newly cloned directory and run the `ls` command.

+![ls-py-demo-web-logs](pictures/ls-py-demo-web-logs.png?classes=border)

 You will see that there is a `main.py` file located within.

-![ls-py-demo-web-logs](pictures/ls-py-demo-web-logs.png?classes=border)

 ### Recap: